-Nitrile anti-fatigue mats reduce lower back pain by as much as 50% compared to hard surfaces.
+Nitrile anti-fatigue mats reduce lower back pain and physical discomfort by as much as 50% compared to hard surfaces, while also reducing fall-related impacts by as much as 70%.
 They work by keeping your muscles engaged, promoting healthy blood flow, and helping your body share the load which reduces overexertion.

 That's the short answer.
-The complete answer to this question – do anti-fatigue mats work? – is much more than a simple statistic.
+The complete answer to "Do anti-fatigue mats work?" is more than a simple statistic.
 To understand if mats do in fact work, it’s important to look closely at how they work.
+Here are 6 ways anti-fatigue mats support injury prevention and workplace safety.

 1. Anti-fatigue mats reduce pain and discomfort by 50%

 MSDs are the leading cause of disability worldwide.
-Dr. Andrew Laing with the Centre of Research Expertise for the Prevention of MSDs (CRE-MSD) has spent years exploring the development of MSDs and whether anti-fatigue mats can help prevent them.
+Dr. Andrew Laing with the Centre of Research Expertise for the Prevention of MSDs (CRE-MSD) has spent over 10 years researching the development of MSDs and whether anti-fatigue mats can help prevent them.

-He presented recent findings during a March 2024 webinar – Anti-Fatigue Mats and Their Relationship to MSD Prevention – hosted by CRE-MSD.
+He presented his team's findings during a March 2024 webinar – Anti-Fatigue Mats and Their Relationship to MSD Prevention – hosted by CRE-MSD.

-To understand if and how anti-fatigue mats reduce pain and discomfort, Dr. Andrew's team had 16 individuals over two days stand on hard surfaces (RIGID) for 60 minutes, followed by standing on a nitrile anti-fatigue mat (AFM) for 60 minutes.
-They looked closely at three key areas: body posture, body movement, and pain or discomfort.
+As part of a study, Dr. Andrew's team had 16 adults over two days stand on hard surfaces (RIGID) for 60 minutes, followed by standing on a nitrile anti-fatigue mat (AFM) for 60 minutes.
+They looked closely at three areas: body posture, body movement, and pain or discomfort.

-Screenshot from webinar showing how Dr. Andrew measured posture, body movement and discomfort.
-Of note, pure 100% nitrile is what we use to make our mats here at AcroMat.
+Showing how Dr. Andrew measured posture, body movement and discomfort.
+Note, molded, closed cell, 100% nitrile is what we use to make our 100-Series mats here at AcroMat.

 Eight of the individuals were considered “pain developers” (PDs) – meaning they become physically uncomfortable in less than 60 minutes standing.
 The other eight were “non-pain developers (NPDs)” – meaning they can comfortably stand for 60 minutes.